vgorbic1/Tutorials/JavaScript/Web APIs/File.md

 ### File API
-The spec provides several interfaces for accessing files from a 'local' filesystem:
+The [Spec](https://www.w3.org/TR/file-upload/) provides several interfaces for accessing files from a 'local' filesystem:
 - **File**: an individual file; provides readonly information such as name, file size, mimetype, and a reference to the file handle.
 - **FileList**: an array-like sequence of File objects.
 (Think `<input type="file" multiple>` or